TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/Index.rst

 TYPO3 comes with an impressive variety of available extensions.
 As usual with Open Source Projects, these extensions have been written by various Programmers.
-Extensions are used in all sorts of projects: Some are written for use in small organisations or even in private, others are developed in big teams in the context of major projects.
+Extensions are used in all sorts of projects: Some are written for use in small organizations or even in private, others are developed in big teams in the context of major projects.
 While a newbie, writing his first extension, may struggle with some first-time problems concerning TYPO3, many big projects are based on homemade Frameworks.
 So style and